Skip to content

 The Three Balls consists of three natural swimming pools in the middle of the water, formed by rocks and coral reefs, with depths ranging between 5 and 30 metres.

-Well, we cannot deny that the Blue Hole could be extremely dangerous; however, you can always choose the less risky activities for you to have an enjoyable stay in this breathtaking area.
+We cannot deny that Blue Hole could be extremely dangerous; however, you can always choose the less risky activities to have an enjoyable stay in this breathtaking area.

 Leave a comment